yafp/media-dupes/README.md

 media-dupes is:

+* available for ![linux](https://raw.githubusercontent.com/yafp/media-dupes/master/.github/platform/linux_32x32.png) linux, ![apple](https://raw.githubusercontent.com/yafp/media-dupes/master/.github/platform/apple_32x32.png) macOS and ![windows](https://raw.githubusercontent.com/yafp/media-dupes/master/.github/platform/windows_32x32.png) windows.
 * free and open source
-* available for ![linux](https://raw.githubusercontent.com/yafp/media-dupes/master/.github/platform/linux_32x32.png) linux, ![apple](https://raw.githubusercontent.com/yafp/media-dupes/master/.github/platform/apple_32x32.png) macOS and ![windows](https://raw.githubusercontent.com/yafp/media-dupes/master/.github/platform/windows_32x32.png) windows.
 * based on `electron`
 * using bundled versions of `youtube-dl` and `ffmpeg` to do it's magic

 ## changelog
-Please see the [changlog](docs/CHANGELOG.md) for more details.
+Please see the [changelog](docs/CHANGELOG.md) for more details.

 ## download
-Download the latest release from [here](https://github.com/yafp/media-dupes/releases).
+You'll find the latest releases [here](https://github.com/yafp/media-dupes/releases).

 ## install
 Please see the [installation instructions](docs/INSTALL.md) for more details.

+## updates
+media-dupes checks on launch if there is an update available.
+Updates must be installed manually as automatic updating of electron applications requires that the builds are code-signed, which i can't provide so far.

 ## license
 Please see the [LICENSE](LICENSE) for more details.